Our Crew, the true Beating Heart of MSY Mutiara Laut

 Born and raised in Belgium, Steven came to live in Indonesia 25 years ago, starting off as a tour leader and continuing on in numerous tourism-related enterprises ever since.
 As a recreational diver, he understands the needs of divers, while he combines a deep love and understanding for Indonesia’s cultural diversity and history, its people and their customs, with a strong service mindedness and a deep desire to share his knowledge of the country.

 Aside from the regular team that is onboard full-time, on most cruises our fixed crew will be reinforced with several freelance crew members, many of whom have been coming on and off Mutiara Laut for many years with duties as Steward, Chef, or other.

 On Full Private Charters, we bring along an onboard spa and massage therapist.
 While we can count on several Balinese ladies who we’ve worked with over the years to fill this role with great skill and enthusiasm, we most often rely on the services of TINA.
 Besides a wide range of Balinese massages, Tina also offers manicure and pedicure, and even though she’s not a qualified yoga instructor you’ll often see her giving impromptu lessons to any guest who wants to give it a go.

-Massage services, as well as nanny services, can be provided on any trip by request and at a surcharge.
+Massage services can be provided on any trip by request and at a surcharge.

 Even though she’s not officially “crew” per se, she’s definitely an indispensable member of the team.
 Ayu is the go-to person for just about anything remotely relating to the operations of the ship.
 She’s the onshore rock that slaves away in the office, where she makes sure that all supplies reach the ship in time, that official documents are in order, that suppliers and salaries get paid and that inquiries get replied to.
 A young mother with a newborn on one arm and an entire crew of “big kids” on the boat, listening to every demand and complaint, and constantly finding solutions.